Mahmoud-Abdelhafez1/superstore-sales-analysis/README.md

 Before starting the analysis, I performed several data preparation steps, including:

 * Checking the dataset structure
-* Handling missing values
+* Checking and handling missing values
 * Converting date columns to the correct format
+* Checking data types
+* Checking for duplicate records
 * Creating new features from the order date
 * Calculating shipping days
-* Checking data types
-* Checking for duplicate records
-* Checking for outliers
+* Detecting outliers
 * Optimizing memory usage where possible

 Some additional features were created, such as: